axelvaldez/radical-companies/_posts/2023-02-05-how-to-create-a-radical-start-up.markdown

 <h1>Borrowing, or Not</h1>
  <p>If you want to, borrow capital. &ldquo;Seed capital&rdquo; comes from friends, family, and fools.
 Friends and family know you and trust you; fools believe in you.
 They all want you to succeed.</p>
  <p>Seed capital is formalized as a legal Note that promises them, 1) their money back plus some up upside, or 2) shares of the new company.
 But you new company <em>won&rsquo;t have shares</em>, so Notes are not applicable.</p>
- <p>Instead treat it like a <span class="_paradigm">RADICAL</span> investment.
-Figure out 1) an upside to be paid 2) over a period of time.
-Twenty percent over two years, or double after five, or &hellip; whatever!</p>
+ <p>Instead treat it like a <span class="_paradigm">RADICAL</span> investment which includes an upside to be paid on top of the principal over a period of time.
+Twenty percent over two years, or double after five, or &hellip; whatever you think you can do.
+Explain that this does not include any other powers.
+This won&dquo;t be a surprise for the friends, family, and fools crowd.
+It will be a surprise, perhaps unacceptable, to traditional <span class="_paradigm">FIAT</span> investors.</p>
- <p>This capital will fund two things: 1) whatever you have to buy, and 2) the PRI fund.</p>
+ <p>Once you have the capital it will go into whatever you have to buy, and the PRI fund.</p>
- <p>If you don not want to borrow capital, then there won't have a PRI fund and you will need to find people who can afford to wait for revenue.</p>
+ <p>Alternatkvely, you may forego borrowing any capital.
+This means that you will not have a PRI fund and you will need to find people who can afford to wait for revenue.</p>

 <h1>Hiring</h1>
  <p>You are not going to do any hiring, you are finding co-owners.
 You should repeat this, out loud, many times.
 Like a mantra.</p>
  <p>Since you are not hiring, you are not going to interview people.
-One way to not fall for into the interview habit is to tell the person you are talking to that 1) you are looking for co-owners, 2) this is not an interview, and to 3) please, let me know when this starts to feel like one.</p>
+One way to not fall down the interview habit hole is to tell the person you are talking to that 1) you are looking for co-owners, 2) this is not an interview, and to 3) please, let me know when this starts to feel like one.</p>
- <p>What you are going to do is to explain that PRI fund and then do a Trust Agreement.
+ <p>What you are going to do is to explain that PRI fund and then do a Trust Agreement.</p>

 <h1>The PRI Fund</h1>
  <p></p>